-Our work is clearly related to the pioneering works of Bartholdi~et~al.~\shortcite{BartholdiJames1991SocialChoiceWelfareSTV,Bartholdi92howhard,BARTHOLDI89} where numerous strategic single-winner voting problems have been studied from the complexity point of view, motivated by that complexity can be regarded as a barrier against strategic behavior.\footnote{It should be pointed out that several recent studies have shown that many computationally hard voting problems may be solved efficiently for practical elections.} Since their seminal work, investigating the complexity of many single-winner voting problems, particularly of strategic problems in both constructive model and destructive model, has been dominating the advance of computational social choice.
-However, the research on the complexity of multi-winner voting problems had lagged behind with only a few related papers being published~\cite{DBLP:journals/jair/BetzlerSU13,DBLP:journals/jair/MeirPRZ08,LeGrand2004Tereport} until the work of Aziz~et~al.~\shortcite{DBLP:conf/atal/AzizGGMMW15} which largely sparked the extensive and intensive study of the complexity of approval-based multi-winner voting problems.
-Among these studies, the following works are most related to ours.
-Meir~et~al.~\shortcite{DBLP:journals/jair/MeirPRZ08} studied both constructive and destructive manipulation and control but mainly for ranking-based multi-winner voting rules.
-Faliszewski~et~al.~\shortcite{DBLP:conf/atal/FaliszewskiST17} studied various constructive bribery problems for {\abmrs}.
-Particularly, they also studied the operations AppAdd and AppDel.
+Our work is clearly related to the pioneering studies of Bartholdi and Orlin~\cite{BartholdiJames1991SocialChoiceWelfareSTV}, as well as Bartholdi, Tovey, and Trick.~\cite{BARTHOLDI89,Bartholdi92howhard}, which examined numerous strategic single-winner voting problems from a complexity perspective.
+Their motivation stemmed from the idea that computational complexity can serve as a barrier against strategic behavior.\footnote{It should be pointed out that there exist experimental studies demonstrating that many computationally hard voting problems can be solved efficiently for practical elections (see, e.g.,~\cite{DBLP:conf/sagt/BoehmerFJK23,DBLP:journals/jcss/ErdelyiFRS15a,DBLP:conf/aaai/LoreggiaNRVW14}).} Since their seminal work, research on the complexity of single-winner voting problems---particularly strategic problems in both constructive and destructive models---has driven much of the progress in computational social choice.
+However, the study of the complexity of multiwinner voting problems had lagged behind, with only a few related papers published.
+Among these studies, the following works are most relevant to ours.
+Meir~et~al.~\shortcite{DBLP:journals/jair/MeirPRZ08} explored both constructive and destructive manipulation and control, but mainly for ranking-based multiwinner voting rules.
+Faliszewski, Skowron, and Talmon~\shortcite{DBLP:conf/atal/FaliszewskiST17} analyzed various constructive bribery problems for {\abmrs}, including the operations AppAdd and AppDel.
 Bredereck~et~al.~\shortcite{DBLP:conf/aaai/BredereckFNT16} studied constructive shift bribery for both ranking-based multiwinner voting rules and {\abmrs}.
-Very recently, Yang~\shortcite{DBLP:conf/ijcai/Yang19} investigated the complexity of constructive manipulation and control problems for {\abmrs}.
-Some constructive manipulation problems for {\abmrs} were studied by Aziz~et~al.~\shortcite{DBLP:conf/atal/AzizGGMMW15}.
-However, in these problems there is only one distinguished candidate which is wanted to be included in the winning committee by the election attackers, but we consider multiple distinguished candidates who are desired by the attackers not to be in any winning committees.
-It should be also pointed out that destructive strategic voting problems with multiple distinguished candidates have been explored in single-winner voting problems~\cite{AAMAS17YangResoluteControl} and in the setting of group identification~\cite{DBLP:journals/aamas/ErdelyiRY20,DBLP:journals/aamas/YangD18}.
-Aziz~et~al.~\shortcite{DBLP:conf/atal/AzizGGMMW15} also studied a constructive manipulation problem where there are exactly~$k$ distinguished candidates, and the goal is to make them exactly the winners.
-In contrast, we study destructive bribery problems and the number of distinguished candidates is not necessarily to be the number of winners.
+However, in these problems, there is only a single distinguished candidate whom the election attackers seek to include in the winning committee.
+In contrast, our study considers multiple distinguished candidates whom the attackers aim to exclude from all winning committees.
+Yang~\shortcite{DBLP:conf/ijcai/Yang19} delved into the complexity of manipulation and control problems for {\abmrs} with multiple distinguished candidates but focused exclusively on the constructive model.
+Destructive strategic voting problems with multiple distinguished candidates have been explored in the context of single-winner voting problems~\cite{DBLP:conf/atal/YangW17} and group identification~\cite{DBLP:journals/aamas/ErdelyiRY20,DBLP:journals/aamas/YangD18}.
+Aziz~et~al.~\shortcite{DBLP:conf/atal/AzizGGMMW15} also studied a constructive manipulation problem in which a given set of candidates must form the winning committee.